supercede/jwt-node-endpoint/README.md

 go to the route, select header, under key, type 'Authorization' as value, type 'Bearer ' and then paste token and send;

+Only users(not admins) can add add a sale order, so to add sale order: create name and password in request body along with price